 That means people that are willing to go, hey, there was a drill, and the police say, no, there wasn't a drill.

-Coming up and down at the start line, and Melanie said there were bomb-sniffing dogs at the finish line, but they kept making announcements saying to the participants, do not worry, this is just a training exercise.
+Coming up and down at the start line, and Melni said there was bomb-sniffing dogs at the finish line, but they kept making an announcement saying to the participants, do not worry, this is just a training exercise.

 So I do think this is really interesting how excited he is about Dan Badandi, particularly considering, like I said, in the present day, he's really trying to distance himself from this dude.

-And I wanted to, like, I went back and I watched a little bit of Alex's Sandy Hook deposition video in prep for this episode, because I remember that Badandi comes up in the questioning about that, that day.
+And I wanted to, like, I went back and I watched a little bit of Alex's Sandy Hook deposition video and prep for this episode because I remember that Badandi comes up in the questioning about that at that day.

 And I think I noticed something really interesting.